-In considering the issues raised in this section, the District Council managing the application will take specialist advice as required (e.g. from an Occupational Therapist).
+In considering the issues raised in this section, the Council will take specialist advice as required (e.g. from an Occupational Therapist).

 If an applicant has a legal, financial or beneficiary interest in a property, the full circumstances will be investigated.
 If the applicant is able to realise his/her interest in the property and it would be sufficient to secure alternative accommodation without the Council's assistance, the applicant will be considered to be an owner occupier.